 Add a new column next to Store Region

-, rename it test for ua_Region
+, rename it ua_Region

 and set it's formula to: